Here, we take an in-depth look at the latest monitoring information for Croatia.

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

-Addressing harmful online content
+Harmful online content

 - The definition of ‘harmful online content’ does not exist as a definition in Croatian laws.
 However, the essence of harmful online content is contained in various country-level laws and regulations, which may penalise wrongdoing.

-- The online reporting mechanism for child abuse - Red Button - is an official police application and website that allows the reporting of any form of abuse or inappropriate content online ("If you see inappropriate content or abuse of another person, report it immediately").
+- The online reporting mechanism for child abuse, Red Button, is an official police application and website that allows the reporting of any form of abuse or inappropriate content online ("If you see inappropriate content or abuse of another person, report it immediately").

 - The Safer Internet Centre (SIC) Croatia Online operates a hotline for reporting child abuse material and other illegal content.

-Addressing harmful online conduct
+Harmful online conduct

-- National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the Criminal Code, Article 144a "Misuse of a recording of sexually explicit content" (Chapter Fourteen (XIV) - Criminal offenses against privacy).
+- National/regional laws, regulations or policies in place to protect children and young people from intimate image abuse are covered under the Criminal Code, Article 144a "Misuse of a recording of sexually explicit content" (Chapter Fourteen (XIV) - Criminal offences against privacy).
 The Criminal Code, Chapter Seventeen (XVII.) – separately defines the criminal acts of sexual abuse and exploitation of children, which also include the aforementioned forms of sharing or misuse of intimate photos of children.

 - The SIC Croatia has developed guidelines for handling cases of electronic violence, noting that this is not a public policy measure but rather a manual developed by an NGO to support educational staff.
+The SIC has had positive experiences with the removal of inappropriate content on TikTok, based on reports submitted through the Helpline and Hotline.
+During 2024, the SIC became a TikTok Approved Partner with access to the TikTok Safety Enforcement Tool, which further improves cooperation in protecting children from harmful digital content.

-Age verification and digital identity systems
+Age verification

 - Currently, there are no legal regulations that include age verification mechanisms.
 Internet service providers, as standard on their sites and services, ask for confirmation of the user's age.

-- According to the law on Identity Cards "All Croatian citizens have the right to a Croatian electronic identity card, regardless of their age and regardless of whether or not they have a residence in the Republic of Croatia."
+- According to the law on Identity Cards, "All Croatian citizens have the right to a Croatian electronic identity card, regardless of their age and regardless of whether or not they have a residence in the Republic of Croatia."
 The AAI @EduHr system is an authentication and authorisation system of science and higher education in the Republic of Croatia in which every member of the academic and research community in the Republic of Croatia receives his AAI @EduHr electronic identity, i.e., user tag and password, so students of primary and secondary schools and students of higher education institutions.

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|

-Codes of practice of digital services | X | |||
+Codes of practice | X | |||

-Consumer code of practice | X | |||
+DSC implemented | X | |||

 Definition of harmful content | X | |||